25prabhu10/notes/docs/Concepts/Data Structures.md

 #### struct (Structure)

-_Definition:_ It is a **physically grouped list of dissimilar data items under one name in a block of memory**, allowing the different data items to be **accessed via a single pointer**.
-It is used for defining user-defined data types, apart from the primitive data types.
+_Definition:_ It's a **physically grouped list of dissimilar data items under one name in a block of memory**, allowing the different data items to be **accessed via a single pointer**.
+It's used for defining user-defined data types, apart from the primitive data types.

 _Example:_